hacketyhack/hackety_hack-lessons/content/an-introduction-to-ruby-with-hackety-hack.md

 `if` and `else`

 Awesome!
-You'll want to check out Basic Shoes next!
+You'll probably want to check out Basic Shoes next!